-Patient must meet 1, 2, and 3 below:

-Non-Catheterassociated Urinary Tract Infection (Non-CAUTI) in any age patient

-1. One of the following is true:

-Patient has/had an indwelling urinary catheter but it has/had not been in place for more than two consecutive days in an inpatient location on the date of event[†]

-- Patient did not have an indwelling urinary catheter in place on the date of event nor the day before the date of event †

-- 2. Patient has at least one of the following signs or symptoms:

-- fever (>38°C)

-- suprapubic tenderness

-- costovertebral angle pain or tenderness

-- urinary frequency ^

-- urinary urgency ^

-- dysuria ^

-- Patient has a urine culture with no more than two species of organisms identified, at least one of which is a bacterium of ≥105 CFU/ml.
-(See Comments) All elements of the SUTI criterion must occur during the IWP (See IWP Definition Chapter 2 Identifying HAIs in NHSN).

-Fever is a non-specific symptom of infection and cannot be excluded from UTI determination because it is clinically deemed due to another recognized cause.
+SUTI 1b Patient must meet 1, 2, and 3 below: Non- Catheter- associated Urinary Tract Infection (Non- CAUTI) in any age One of the following is true: Patient has/had an indwelling urinary catheter, but it has/had not been in place for more than two consecutive days in an inpatient location on the date of event+ OR Patient did not have an indwelling urinary catheter in place on the date of event nor the day before the date of event+ patient 2.
+Patient has at least one of the following signs or symptoms: fever (>38°C) suprapubic tenderness costovertebral angle pain or tenderness urinary frequency ^ urinary urgency ^ dysuria ^ 3.
+Patient has a urine culture with no more than two species of organisms identified, at least one of which is a bacterium of ≥105 CFU/ml.
+(See Comments) All elements of the SUTI criterion must occur during the IWP (See IWP Definition Chapter 2 Identifying MAIs in NUSN) Identifying HAIs in NHSN).
+When entering event into NHSN choose "NEITHER" for Risk Factor for IUC With no other recognized cause (see Comments) ^These symptoms cannot be used when IUC is in place.
+An IUC in place could cause patient complaints of "frequency" "urgency" or "dysuria".
+Note: • Fever is a non-specific symptom of infection and cannot be excluded from UTI determination because it is clinically deemed due to another recognized cause.